You love your kids. I know you do.

 A good mattress will generally last about 10 years which would take your child from when they grow out of their cot/toddler bed into their teens.
 This would definitely mean you get great value for money.

-A double mattress would also work well, but this depends purely on the space you have in their room.
+If you’re considering other mattress sizes then a double mattress would also work well, but this depends purely on the space you have in their room.
 A single mattress is more than enough to fit them through their formative years, despite what they may tell you!

-My own recommendations would be these:
+My own recommendations for your kid’s bed would be these:

 - If your child sleeps on their front, don’t get a mattress that’s too soft.
 Their breathing could be obstructed since they’ll sink into the mattress.